"Do I need to provide PPT training?" The law, the costs & the consequences

 No cab, no mast, just a simple tiller arm operation – to many, powered pallet truck operation may seem very straightforward, compared to a counterbalance or reach truck.

-But despite first-impressions, their capacity to injure should not be underestimated…and nor should their training requirements, as one leading retailer recently found out.
+But despite first-impressions, their capacity to injure should not be underestimated…and nor should PPT operator training requirements, as one leading retailer recently found out.

 Last month, they received a £1m fine following an accident involving a powered pallet truck.
 What's more, it wasn't the first accident of this kind the company had seen.

 A lengthy investigation revealed the company relied on new drivers picking up the skills necessary for the job by shadowing others, rather than undergoing formal training.
 In addition, the employer didn’t have a standardised training programme in place to ensure operators had the skills they needed to work safely.

 As a result, the company was fined for not providing structured and necessary formal training.